 March is Colon Cancer Awareness Month and it is an ideal time to get candid about the third most common cancer diagnosed among men and women in the United States.
 The American Cancer Society estimates that in 2016, over 95,000 Americans will be diagnosed with Colon Cancer, and of those diagnosed, over half will die from Colon Cancer.
 Colon cancer normally develops from polyps in the large intestines.
-Colon cancer screening helps save lives by detecting polyps early so they can be removed before they become cancerous.
+Colon cancer screening or the Colorectal Cancer Test helps save lives by detecting polyps early so they can be removed before they become cancerous.
 Early detection through screening is invaluable and continues to play a pivotal role in the lives of over 1 million colorectal cancer survivors across the nation.

 When it comes to regular screening for the average American, the National Institutes of Health (NIH) recommend testing during the following intervals: